 Every ‘Loan’ is comprised of two parts:

-(think pawn broker and what he/she would do with the item deposited as security, once the loan has been paid back).
+(think pawn broker, and what he/she (the pawn-broker) would do with the item deposited as security, once the loan has been paid back).

 Ultimately, it starts with you.
-If you’ve suddenly realised that what you’d been led to believe about bank loans isn’t the entire truth, and or if you feel misled in respect of what the banking fraternity have been passing off as loans all these years; then here’s your chance to level the playing field.
+If you’ve suddenly realised that what you’ve been led to believe about bank loans isn’t the entire truth, and or if you feel misled in respect of what the banking fraternity have been passing off as "loans" all these years; then here’s your chance to level the playing field.

-We’ve put together some examples of how we’ve successfully challenged “loan” facilities; putting the Bank into a position it cannot pursue.
+We’ve put together some examples of how we’ve successfully challenged “loan” facilities; putting the Bank into a position where it cannot pursue you.
 In each case, the customer did not have to pay!
-So, if you want a more detailed guide together with templates of letters you can personalise and send to the Bank or any other finance company.
-These will be coming soon.
-If you’d like to know when they will be available, sign up to our members list above before you leave this page.
+So, if you want a more detailed guide check the ToolBox for the Get Out Of Debt Webinar here